Whiplash

 Whiplash Treatment

-• overcome muscle weakness and enhance muscle tone
+• Improve muscle tone and overcome muscle weakness

 References: